 EPCU Project Finds Plan Sponsors Don’t Complete All Steps in Termination Process

-During its Termination Project, the Employee Plans Compliance Unit (EPCU) looked at whether plan sponsors completed all the necessary steps after filing a Form 5500-series return showing they had adopted a resolution to terminate the plan.
+The Employee Plans Compliance Unit (EPCU) looked at whether plan sponsors completed all the necessary steps after filing a Form 5500-series return showing they had adopted a resolution to terminate the plan.